What Medical Weight Loss Programs Can and Can’t Do

 Medical Weight Loss Programs Are Not a Substitute for a Healthy Diet and Exercise

-For these reasons, it’s important to maintain a healthy diet long after the surgery is complete.
+For these reasons, it’s crucial to maintain a healthy diet long after the surgery is complete.
 It’s just as important to engage in appropriate physical activity after your gastric bypass recovery time is over.

 Medical Weight Loss Solutions Are Not a Silver Bullet or a Forever Fix